FlipWebApps/GameFramework/README.md

 # Game Framework for Unity
-Game Framework is a free, community supported  framework provided with full source code that will help drastically increase the development speed and feature set of Unity games.
-The aim is to provide the features most games need in a flexible manner with a minimum of coding
+Game Framework is a free framework provided with full source code that will help drastically increase the development speed and feature set of Unity games.
+The aim is to provide the features most games need in a fast, flexible manner with a minimum of coding.

 Features include: